raffaeleflorio/oogent/README.md

     var agent = new ReActAgent(
             new L4JLLM(chatLanguageModel),
             new L4JPromptTemplate("""
-                    Answer the given request as best as possible.
-You could use the following tools as helpers:
+                    Answer the given request.
+You have access to the following tools:
                     {{actions}}

                     The format you have to follow is:
+                    Request: the request to answer.
-                    Thought: a thought about what you need to do.
+                    Thought: a thought about what you need to do to answer the request.
-                    Tool: a tool you need to use to process the request.
-Omit this step if you don't need to use a tool.
-Don't write None or other words.
-You just need to omit it when you don't need it.
+                    Tool: one of the above tool you need to use.
                     Input: the input to the previous tool.
                     Output: the output of the previous tool.
                     ... other N Thought and Tool